transentis/bptk_py/README.md

 Typically System Dynamics models are created using visual modeling environments.
 To address this use case, BPTK_Py ships with __transentis' sdcc parser__  for transpiling such models into Python code.

 Currently sdcc only supports models created using the [XMILE format](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=xmile), which is an open XML protocol for sharing interoperable system dynamics models and simulations.
-The XMILW standard is governed by the OASIS standards consortium.
+The XMILE standard is governed by the OASIS standards consortium.

-[Stella](http://www.iseesystems.com) is a visual modeling environment that stores system dynamics models in the XMILE format.
+[Stella](http://www.iseesystems.com) is a visual modeling environment that stores system dynamics models in this format.

 In future we may extend the sdcc transpiler to support other model formats (such as Vensim® by [Ventana Systems](http://www.vensim.com)).